Edge Tessellation and Stamp Foldings Puzzles

-Consider a polygon $G$ that generates an edge tessellation.
-Observe that the measures of the interior angles of $G$ lie in the set $\left\{ {30}^{\circ }{,45}^{\circ}{,60}^{\circ}{,90}^{\circ}{,120}^{\circ}\right\} .$ Let $\theta$ be the measure of the interior angle at some vertex $V$ of $G,$ and note that $\theta<180^{\circ}.$ If $G^{\prime}$ is the reflection of $G$ in an edge containing $V$, the interior angle of $G^{\prime}$ at $V$ has measure $\theta$, and inductively, every interior angle at $V$ has measure $\theta$.
-Thus $V$ is a point of $n$-fold symmetry since successively reflecting in the edges of $G$ that meet at $V$ is a rotational symmetry.
-But $n=2,3,4,6$ by Crystallographic Restriction \cite{Ma}.
-Consequently, if $G^{\prime}$ is the image of $G$ under a rotational symmetry, the minimum rotation angle is $\theta$ and $V$ is shared by $3,4,$ or $6$ copies of $G$.
-Note that when $n=3,$ exactly three copies of $G$ share vertex $V$ and $G$ is symmetric with respect to its angle bisector at $V$.
-Otherwise, $G$ and $G^{\prime}$ rotate together as a unit, in which case the minimum rotation angle is $2\theta$ and $V$ is shared by $4,6,8,$ or $12$ copies of $G.$ The conclusion now follows.
+\textit{Proof. }We begin the proof of Theorem \ref{one} by constructing a set $S$ containing the measures of the interior angles of a generating polygon $G$.
+Let $V$ be a vertex of $G,$ and let $\theta$ be the measure of the interior angle at $V;$ then $\theta<180^{\circ}.$ Let $G^{\prime}$ be the image of $G$ when reflected in an edge of $G$ containing $V.$ Then the interior angle of $G^{\prime}$ at $V$ has measure $\theta$, and inductively, the interior angle at $V$ of every copy of $G$ with vertex $V$ has measure $\theta$ (see Figure 4).Since successively reflecting in the edges of $G$ that meet at $V$ is a rotational symmetry of angle $2\theta$, the vertex $V$ is an $n$-center for some $n.$ If $G^{\prime}$ is the rotational image of $G$, then $\phi_{n}=\theta;$ otherwise $\phi_{n}=2\theta.$ In either case, $n\theta=360^{\circ}$ for some $n\in\mathbb{N},$ and it follows that every interior angle of $G$ lies in the set